Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 A lot of people at one time or another experience various digestive issues.
-But can probiotics prevent or even improve digestive health in some people?
+Can probiotics improve digestive health in people who have a sensitive stomach?

-Digestive health problems can be down to various causes such as a bad diet, viral or bacterial infection, antibiotic use, or even various commonly prescribed medications like antacids, proton pump inhibitors.
+Digestive health problems can be down to various causes such as a bad diet, viral or bacterial infection, antibiotic use, or even commonly prescribed medications like antacids and proton pump inhibitors.
 There are lots of things that can mess up our digestion and cause our stomach to become more sensitive to the foods we eat.

-Sometimes the cause isn’t known, but even things like stress can have significant impacts and cause digestive issues.
+Sometimes the cause of these problems isn’t known, but even things like stress can have significant impacts and cause digestive issues.
 The mind and the gut have a strong connection and impact each other in profound ways.
-This is one of the reasons why it’s very important that our digestive system is working well and we look after it.

 There are a few factors to consider when choosing a probiotic:

-As I mentioned earlier, there have been many clinical studies to look at different strains of probiotics and their efficacy in improving symptoms of various infections and health conditions.
+There have been a lot of clinical studies which have looked at different strains of probiotics and their efficacy in improving digestion.

 The most common type of probiotics used for human health include: